cnmy-ro/evo-episteme/notes/Excerpts.md

 - Theory-laden-ness of observations:
     - The core idea is that a "pure observation" does not exist because all observations are made in the context of some certain problem and some certain framework.
+Any observation is a response from Nature to a very specific set of yes-no questions asked consciously or subconsiously by the enquiring agent, questions asking for a selection of a viable hypothesis among other competing ones.
     - "Almost forty years ago I stressed that even observations, and reports of observations, are under the sway of theories or, if you like, under the sway of a framework.
 Indeed there is no such thing as an uninterpreted observation, an observation which is not theory-impregnated.
 In fact, our very eyes and ears are the result of evolutionary adaptations - that is, of the method of trial and error corresponding to the method of conjectures and refutations.
 Both methods are adjustments to environmental regularities.
 A simple example will show that ordinary visual experiences have a pre- Parmenidian absolute sense of up and down built into them - a sense which is no doubt genetically based.
 The example is this.
 A square standing on one of its sides looks to all of us a different figure from a square standing on one of its corners.
 There is a real Gestalt shift in moving from one figure to the other."
 (MotF chap.2)
     - "But I assert that the fact that observations are theory-impregnated does not lead to incommensurability between either observations or theories.
 For the old observations can be consciously reinterpreted: we can learn that the two squares are different positions of the same square.
 This is made even easier just because of the genetically based interpretations: no doubt we understand each other so well partly because we share so many physiological mechanisms that are built into our genetic system."
 (MotF chap.2)
     - "Yet I assert that it is possible for us to transcend even our genetically based physiology.
 This we do by the critical method.
 We can understand even a bit of the language of the bees.
 Admittedly, this understanding is conjectural and rudimentary.
 But almost all understanding is conjectural, and the deciphering of a new language is always rudimentary to start with."
 (MotF chap.2)